arwhirang/recursive_chemprot/README.md

 &ensp;&ensp;nltk

 ## Data:
-&ensp;All the data for the model is inside data folder of the the each approaches.
+&ensp;All the data for the model is inside the data folder of the the each approaches.
 Due to the file sizes, we zipped the files.
 &ensp;Extract the data zipped files inside the data folder.
 All data is not the original data.(pre-processed data)
 &ensp;Word embedding is not included. visit : http://evexdb.org/pmresources/vec-space-models/